Sisoodiya/Building-a-Simple-Chatbot-in-Python-using-NLTK/Project.md

 ## Example Interaction

 ```
-Cortana: My name is Cortana.
+cortana_ka_ex: My name is cortana_ka_ex.
 I will answer your queries about Chatbots.
 If you want to exit, type Bye!
 User: Hello
-Cortana: hi
+cortana_ka_ex: hi
 User: What is a chatbot?
-Cortana: [Response based on the text corpus]
+cortana_ka_ex: [Response based on the text corpus]
 User: Bye
-Cortana: Bye!
+cortana_ka_ex: Bye!
 Take care..
 ```